crazoter/My-Docs/docs/manga_reviews.md

 * **Release rate:** Weekly? (or maybe even every 3 days for the manhwa???)
 * **Read until**: Ch 1432 (webnovel)
 * **Points**:
-  * The manhwa sometimes falls short in quality (hence the 9.5).
+  * The manhwa sometimes falls short in quality (hence the 9.5 score), and some of the manhwa chapters are kinda meh compared to the novel.
 I started reading the webnovel instead of the manhwa, so I don't really know how the quality of the manhwa turned out beyond chapter 250 or so.
   * Definitely a very entertaining read and the story is kinda well-thought out, even though MC will often pull out heaven-defying plot devices and get heaven-defying benefits because of his insanely powerful connections.
   * One of the interest aspects of this series is to bring a refreshing twist to xianxia by injecting modern elements into it.
 So you have these amazing battles with qi, blades and magical treasures, but these cultivators also use technology like handphones and such (hence the name).
 That being said, the use of handguns and rifles (in the conventional sense) is rather limited.
   * Being a Chinese story, there are some very Chinese concepts (e.g. the concept of "face") and a couple of terms directly translated from Chinese e.g. (seek death / 找死)